What Does the Best Resume Look Like in 2023

 A functional resume hides what the recruiters are looking for.
 Worse—you lose credibility if your skills don’t link to relevant job experience.
 Does that mean such resumes are totally worthless?
 Well, not so fast.

-The point of a functional resume is to help those who don’t have the relevant work experience.
+The point of a functional resume is to help those who don’t have relevant work experience.
 It’s not about hiding your skills, it’s about showing they go beyond traditional work history.
+So, what does a functional resume highlight?
+It focuses more on your skills and areas of expertise rather than providing an exhaustive account of your work history.

-Here is what sets a functional resume—or skills-based resume format—apart:
+Here is what sets a functional resume format apart:

 Let’s see if the functional resume can work for you and how to write a functional resume example from scratch.